mar-l01/modbus-data-logger/docs/README_Build.md

 ```sh
 $ ./build_native
 ```
+Add `-a` parameter to select a different target.
 Add `-t` parameter to additionally build all unit-tests.
 This will build a debug-target.
 Add `-d` parameter to build a debug target.
 Add `-r` parameter to build a release target.